rothirschtec/www.rothirsch.tech/content/posts/en/projects/sbc-cluster/sbc-cluster-drbd-pacemaker.md

     Created a new partition 2 of type 'Linux' and of size 43,5 GiB.

-### Write anything to it
+#### Write anything to the sd card

-Most important, you have to write anything to the disk.
+Most important, you have to write anything to the sd card.
 Use __w__ to do that.

     Command (m for help): w
     The partition table has been altered.
     Syncing disks

-### Boot the device
+#### Boot the device

-Unplug the sd card, insert it into the device and start up:
+Unplug the sd card from the card reader, insert it into either of the devices and start up:

-> Use this link for further information about _first startup_ configuration _options_:  [https://docs.armbian.com/User-Guide_Getting-Started/#how-to-login](https://docs.armbian.com/User-Guide_Getting-Started/#how-to-login)
+> Use this link for further information about possible options for _first startup_ of an Armbian device:  [https://docs.armbian.com/User-Guide_Getting-Started/#how-to-login](https://docs.armbian.com/User-Guide_Getting-Started/#how-to-login)

-Do this for both hosts then you're prepared for the rest of the post.
+Do this for both SBCs then you're prepared for the rest of the post.

-## Node configuration
+## Cluster Node configuration

 All nodes should know each other.
 You could use a DNS server for that purpose, but you can harden the set up a little more by adding host definitions to the `/etc/hosts` file.